Spydiecy/ProtectedPay_Lisk/README.md

 ### AI-Powered Interactions

-1. **Connect Your Wallet**: Connect your Flow or Filecoin compatible wallet to ProtectedPay
+1. **Connect Your Wallet**: Connect your BlockDAG compatible wallet to ProtectedPay
 2. **Chat with AI**: Use natural language or voice commands to manage your crypto
 3. **Smart Execution**: AI understands your intent and executes blockchain transactions safely

 ### Protected Transfers in 3 Simple Steps

-1. **Use AI or Manual Entry**: Say "Send 10 FLOW to alice" or use the traditional interface
+1. **Use AI or Manual Entry**: Say "Send 10 BDAG to alice" or use the traditional interface
 2. **Confirm Transaction**: Review details before the AI executes the transfer
 3. **Secure Delivery**: Recipient claims funds when ready, or you can refund if needed